 I brought a lemon to... a postmortem of Bull in a Gun Fight

-Now that SPILL YOUR GUT is done (and—at time of writing—still open for voting!), I think it's about time I did a bit of navel-gazing before moving on to whatever will be the next phase of my life.
+Now that SPILL YOUR GUT is done, I think it's about time I did a bit of navel-gazing before moving on to whatever will be the next phase of my life.
 As you might be able to tell from that piece, I've been feeling pretty lost lately, so I'm thinking that maybe looking back at what I've done up to now will help me to figure out what I want to do with the next stretch of my life.
 The plan is that once I've gone through the nine pieces I care about, I'll reissue them all in a pretty compilation, then nuke my itch page for a fresh start.
 So if SPILL was a four-hour crash, then this series of postmortems will be (as Halsey would say) a record of the wreckage.
 Hey, it's November: a time of liminality where anything will change, for better or worse...

 Bull in a Gun Fight was made by me and three-to-four internet friends in November 2017, when I was just starting my penultimate year of school.
 Why start here?
 It's not the first interactive fiction piece I wrote.
 It's actually not even interactive fiction.
 This wasn't the first thing I made that could be called a game, nor the first comp entry.
 But I've kept it up on my itch page all these years, so there must be a reason.
 Probably because it's the only external collaboration I've accomplished, and it looks good on my CV to say I directed a game for a competition.
 And because I actually don't hate this thing.
 It's cute and silly and fun.